Practice Tips

 Excellent documentation supports medical decision-making and serves as a communication tool for all care team members.
 It will justify reimbursement from third-party payers, protect against allegations of medical malpractice, and meet statutory, regulatory, and professional requirements for clinical and business purposes.

-• General Guidelines for Documentation of Patient Care.
+General Guidelines for Documentation of Patient Care

 • Be timely, comprehensive, and objective.

 • Authenticate, date and time entries.
+Signature stamps used by support staff are prohibited, per CMS.

 • Avoid slang or euphemisms, such as "drug seeker" or "frequent flyer."
 Instead, document clinical assessment and treatment provided.